No Child Left Behind

 The law gives the federal government unprecedented input into the quality of public education in the United States.
 It emphasizes issues such as funding for poor school districts, achievement for poor and minority students, and accountability for student progress.
 The accountability and testing issue has become the most debated aspect of the NCLB law.

 The provisions for accountability required the expansion of standardized testing for students in the primary grades each year in reading and math.
 Most of the debate on this issue focused on how states would maintain control over their own standards and tests, how these testing mandates would be funded, how the test results would be reported, and how schools would be held accountable.
 Also, the law did not explain the criteria for passing or failing.
-Finally, critics worried that the (NAEP) would be used as a national benchmark against which state test scores would be judged.One of the main directives of the NCLB law is that states must implement challenging academic standards in reading and math.
+Finally, critics worried that the National Assessment of Educational Progress (NAEP) would be used as a national benchmark against which state test scores would be judged.One of the main directives of the NCLB law is that states must implement challenging academic standards in reading and math.
 Objectives must ensure that all groups of students are proficient by graduation, and progress will be monitored through annual testing.
 Federally mandated testing is prohibited, but rather, states must design their own tests and align them with state curriculum standards.
 The federal government is required to provide funding to assist with test development.

 Why Did We Need NCLB